Master of Education

 Go strong for education.
 The Meredith M.Ed.

 No matter how strong you are as a teacher, the Meredith M.Ed. will make you even stronger.
 Our renowned program – designed for licensed K-12 teachers – will deepen your knowledge or prepare you for a new role in education.
 You’ll improve your classroom teaching effectiveness and develop professionally.
 You’ll be ready to succeed in leadership positions within schools or school systems.

 The Meredith Master of Education program in Raleigh is one of the region’s best.
 Schools seek out and hire Meredith-trained educators.
 And graduates consistently receive local, state, and national educator awards.

-With five specialized tracks – academically and intellectually gifted, elementary education, English as a second language, reading, and special education (general curriculum) – the men and women who complete the Meredith M.Ed. are well prepared to make an impact in their schools.
+With four specialized tracks – elementary education, English as a second language, literacy, and special education (general curriculum) – the women and men who complete the Meredith M.Ed. are well prepared to make an impact in their schools.